-The best neighborhoods to stay in Monterrey Mexico are the areas of Monterrey Centro, Apodaca, San Pedro Garza Garcia, Guadalupe, San Nicolás De Los Garza, and Santa Catarina.
+The best areas to stay in Monterrey Mexico are the neighborhoods of Monterrey Centro, Apodaca, San Pedro Garza Garcia, Guadalupe, San Nicolás De Los Garza, and Santa Catarina.
 Today I will be looking at where to stay in Monterrey and best hotels in each district.

 Monterrey is a city and metropolitan area that is both the second largest and second most productive in all of Mexico.
 Covering 4757 square miles and being home to more than 5 million people, the range of things do and see is immense, spread over an equally impressive area.

-Monterrey has located in the Santa Catarina Valley, surrounded by mountains such as Cerro de la Silla (Saddle Mountain) and Cerro de la Mitra (Mitra Mountain) make it a great place for adventure lovers.
+Located in the Santa Catarina Valley, Monterrey is surrounded by mountains such as Cerro de la Silla (Saddle Mountain) and Cerro de la Mitra (Mitra Mountain) make it a great place for adventure lovers.

-If you want to be centrally located, in a place that has the greatest variety to offer in terms of both amenities and attractions, the Centro De Monterrey will likely be your best bet.
+Centro De Monterrey is the best area to stay in Monterrey for tourist because it has a central location and it offers the greatest variety to offer in terms of both amenities and attractions.
 However, if you like the idea of convenience but aren’t a fan of as much hustle and bustle, you may want to consider San Pedro Garza Garcia.

 |💖 Best Area:||Centro De Monterrey (City Centre)|